 As everyone from Enterprises to government agencies look to migrate workloads into AWS, Azure, or other cloud infrastructure, cost savings and operational efficiencies are keenly in the crosshairs.
 The big question now is how to grow quickly while maintaining safe and stable environments.
 As a post from RSA Conference aptly noted, “The belief is widespread that storing personal data, in particular, in the cloud might undermine its privacy.”
-It’s become clear that cloud security is the topic on everyone’s mind.
+It’s become clear that cybersecurity — in particular, cloud security — is the topic on everyone’s mind.

-- Security tools: Traditional tools simply don’t cut it without significant modification—cloud-specific governance and compliance tools are critical.
-Public cloud users need to rethink more than the tools they use; the processes that worked with on-premise data centers are likely entirely different from what you need to support cloud security.
+Traditional tools simply don’t cut it without significant modification—cloud-specific governance and compliance tools are critical.
+Public cloud users need to rethink more than the tools they use; the processes that worked with on-premises data centers are likely entirely different from what you need to support cloud security.
 As 451 Research explained in their 2017 industry report, organizations should “aim to build for the cloud so that products can be baked into infrastructure and applications.”

 It’s clear that greater visibility and control means less risk, and fewer security failures.
 Fewer failures means fewer incurred costs from security breaches and risk mitigation.
 From our perspective, automation is a key tenet of maintaining that necessary visibility and control.
 Organizations that can automate and optimize key security tasks ultimately will see the largest benefit from the cloud.

 Since the beginning, we’ve spent a fair amount of time assessing the changing face of what it means to “hackproof” your cloud in this dynamic landscape.
 CloudCheckr is purpose-built for meeting the security requirements of IaaS and is designed to address the ever-shifting needs of elastic, auto scaling, and ephemeral public clouds.